aws-samples/aws-datasync-migration-workshop/workshops/nfs-migration/module1/README.md

 4. Click  **Next**  again. (skipping the Options and Advanced options sections)
 5. On the Review page, scroll to the bottom and check the box to acknowledge that CloudFormation will create IAM resources, then click  **Create stack**.

 Wait for the CloudFormation stacks in each region to reach the CREATE\_COMPLETE state before proceeding to the next steps.
-It should take about 3 to 5 minutes for both CloudFormation stacks to complete.
+It should take about 10 minutes for both CloudFormation stacks to complete.

 **NOTE:** If a stack fails to deploy because an EC2 instance type is not available in a particular availability zone, delete the stack and retry in the same region or in a different region.